 We believe they will be sold, if/when they are built.

-Currently a privately owned parking garage, the proposed tower at 75 Howard has been controversial with neighbors opposed to the originally proposed height.
-The developer recently (late April, 2015) scaled back the proposed height to fit within the 220′ high current zoning limit.
+Currently, a privately owned parking garage, the proposed tower at 75 Howard has been controversial with neighbors opposed to the originally proposed height.
+The developer scaled back the proposed height to fit within the 220′ high current zoning limit in April, 2015.
 As a result of reducing the size to stay within zoning limits, affordable housing projects lost projected revenue dollars to complete an affordable housing development.

 As currently proposed the building will have ground floor retail with about 133 homes above.
 Original plans called for a 1:1 parking ratio, as of the last update nothing had been approved by planning.